 Integrated pest management options

-- For small infestations, dig out rosettes and their shallow roots and dispose in clear plastic bags for free
+- For small infestations, dig out rosettes and their shallow roots and dispose of in clear plastic bags for free

-- Can reproduce vegetatively through above ground runners, and underground roots, so take care to securely remove all of these parts.
+- Can reproduce vegetatively through above-ground runners, and underground roots, so take care to securely remove all of these parts.